wp-plugins/shareyourcart/readme.txt

 * WP eStore v3.4.9+
 * wpStoreCart v2.5.1+
 * WooCommerce v1.5.x+
+* TheCartPress v1.x+

-For other shopping carts, it will fallback to the lite Javascript code.
+For other shopping carts, it will fallback to the Lite implementation.

 = Known Issues =
 * WP e-Commerce v3.7 as well as eShop v6.2.8+ do not show the ShareYourCart button in the product page